JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **7933 days**.
+Here is a random fact about me - I have been on this planet for **7934 days**.

-And here is a just a random fact -  **The sound made by the toadfish when mating underwater is so loud that it can be heard by humans on the shore**.
+And here is a just a random fact -  **Historically, a blue ribbon has been awarded for first prize**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)